Q: What are signs that a homeowner should look for when it comes to replacing a roof?

 Q: Describe the process for gutter installation/repair

-A: Most houses that had gutters installed 15-20 years ago, typically used a 5 inch gutter that;s generally not seamless, using a 2x3 downpipe.
+A: Most houses that had gutters installed 15-20 years ago, typically used a 5 inch gutter that's generally not seamless, using a 2x3 downpipe.
 Today, we use a 6 inch gutter, with a 3x4 downpipe which carries twice the water and is seamless.
-A seamless gutter reduces the areas that leaks could form.
-For old gutters, spikes and farrells were used for installation.
+A seamless gutter reduces the areas where leaks could form.
+For old gutters, spikes and ferrules were used for installation.
 Today, we use a hidden hangar which is screwed into the fascia board instead of being nailed in.
 All gutters being installed are custom assembled on site to meet exact specification for your home.

 Q: What options are available with your gutters?

 A: We have a variety of different leaf guards available.
 Some that are solid, are great for flat roofs and low rainfall.
 They're also completely leaf proof.
 We typically use a flat slotted aluminum piece that fits underneath the shingles, which prevents debris from entering the gutter.
 A disadvantage is that some debris may have to be cleaned from the gutter guard itself, but it's much easier than cleaning the gutter.
 This can be cleaned with a hose or leaf blower.
 We also have a good selection of gutter colors to match window trims, shutters, etc. If you're looking for a specific type of gutter or have additional questions, give us a call!